ryan-zappulla/Spotify_Playlist_Generator/README.md

 	* user-read-recently-played
 	* user-top-read
 ### local_runner
 There is an included local_runner app that imports the Lambda handler defined in the src folder and runs it locally.
-Long term, it will also be used to pass configuration into the main app.

 ## Sources
 https://developer.spotify.com/documentation/web-api/quick-start/